White-faced ibis

-The white-faced ibis (Plegadis chihi) is a wading bird in the ibis family, Threskiornithidae.
+The white-faced ibis (Plegadis chihi) is a wading bird in the ibis family, Threskiornithidae native to the Americas.

 This species breeds colonially in marshes, usually nesting in bushes or low trees.
-Its breeding range extends from the western United States south through Mexico, as well as from southeastern Brazil and southeastern Bolivia south to central Argentina, and along the coast of central Chile.
+Its breeding range extends from southwestern Canada and the western United States south through Mexico, as well as from southeastern Brazil and southeastern Bolivia south to central Argentina, and along the coast of central Chile.
 Its winter range extends from southern California and Louisiana south to include the rest of its breeding range.

 Description

 In its non-breeding plumage, the white-faced ibis is very similar to the glossy ibis except that it tends to be slightly smaller and its plumage has a somewhat warmer color.
 Breeding adults have a pink, bare face bordered with white feathers (rather than a bluish bare face with no bordering feathers), a grey bill, and brighter-colored, redder legs.
 Adults have red eyes year-round, whereas glossy ibises have dark eyes.
 Juveniles of the two species are nearly identical.